 Arts Midwest welcomes applications from all eligible organizations, including first-time applicants; organizations serving communities of all sizes, including rural and urban areas; and organizations with small, medium or large operating budgets.

-- Be a 501c3 nonprofit, professional theater company located in the U.S. and the Native nations that share this geography.
+501c(3) non-profit professional theater companies located in the U.S. or the Native Nations that share this geography and:

 - Have a minimum of two years’ experience providing professional performances and related educational activities to middle and/or high schools.

-- Compensate all performers and related or supporting professional personnel at no less than the prevailing minimum compensation.
+- Can compensate all performers and related or supporting professional personnel at no less than the prevailing minimum compensation.
 (This requirement is in accordance with the regulations issued by the Secretary of Labor in part 505 of Title 29 of the Code of Federal Regulations.)

 - Agree to acknowledge Arts Midwest and the National Endowment for the Arts in all programs and press materials related to funded engagements.

-- Have a valid Unique Entity ID via SAM.gov (free to acquire).
+- Have a valid Unique Entity ID (UEI) via SAM.gov (free to acquire).

-1. Perform a professional production of a play by Shakespeare; an adaptation of Shakespeare’s text; or a production that incorporates scenes, monologues, and/or sonnets by Shakespeare.
+- Perform a play written by (or inspired by) William Shakespeare; an adaptation of Shakespeare’s text; or a production that incorporates scenes, monologues, and/or sonnets by Shakespeare.

 - The actors in the production must be professionals, paid at no less than the prevailing minimum compensation.
 (This requirement is in accordance with the regulations issued by the Secretary of Labor in part 505 of Title 29 of the Code of Federal Regulations.)
 It is not required that actors be part of an Actors’ Equity contract.

 - Performances may be held in a theater company’s facility, a school, a community venue, or virtually.